Documentation Index

 An exchange feature allowing simultaneous long AND short positions on the same symbol.HFT (High-Frequency Trading)

 Trading strategies that execute many trades per second.
-In Quant Dash, refers to fast-cycling market making.I
+In VoidX, refers to fast-cycling market making.I

 Inventory